nuel-emeka/Arteri-recommender/README.md

 The Arteri-Recommender system considers user preferences and filters HMO data based on location and price range.
 It then recommends the top 3 HMOs with the closest similarity in services offered according to the user's preferences.

+# Data and other resources
+We have added the data used in developing this algorithm including the raw data we collected.
+This will need to be updated and edited to reflect present realities and state of things

 # Development Team